HvorostenkoNV/psr-http-uri/readme.txt

  - configure our IDE (PHPStorm) to use remote PHP server and run tests
  - run tests and be sure all tests path

-dragging dependencies (using docker composer):
- - open CLI
+project composer installation with docker:
- - go into project root, for example /home/current_user/projects/psr-http-uri
+ - go into project root
  - use docker composer container, running:
    $ docker run \
      --rm \